lkrych/gios_notes/lectures/p3_l6_virtualization.md

 QEMU is used as a virtual interface between the VM and the physical hardware, and only intervenes during certain types of critical instructions, for example I/O management.

 KVM has been able to leverage all of the advances of the open source Linux community.
 Because of this the KVM can quickly adopt new features and fixes.

+## Hardware Protection Levels

+Commodity hardware has more than two protection levels.
+For example, x86 architecture has four **protection levels**, these levels are called **rings**.

+**Ring 0** has the **highest privilege and can access all resources and execute all hardware supported instructions**.
+In a native model, the OS resides are ring 0.

+In constrast, **Ring 3 has the least privilege**.
+This is where **applications reside**.
+When an application tries to perform some operation for which it does not have privilege, a trap will be caused and control will be switched to ring 0.

+In virtualization setups, the hypervisor sits at ring 0, pushing the OS to ring 1.
+The applications remain at ring 3.

+More recent x86 architectures introduce two different protection modes: root and non-root.
+Within each mode, the four rings exist.

+When running in root mode, everthing is permitted.
+The hypervisor resides in ring 0 of the root mode.
+In contrast, in non-root mode, certain types of operations are not permitted.
+Guest VMs operate in non-root mode, with their applications in ring 3 of this mode, and their OS in ring 0.

+Attempts by the guest OS to perform privileged operations cause traps called **VMExits**, which **trigger a switch to root mode, passing control to the hypervisor**.
+When the hypervisor completes its operation, it passes control back to the VM, by performing a **VMEntry**, which switches out of root mode.

+## Processor Virtualization

+**Guest instructions are executed directly by the hardware**.
+The VMM does not interfere with every instruction that is issued by the guest OS or its applications.

+As long as the **guest OS is operating within the resources allocated to it by the hypervisor, the instructions will operate at hardware speeds**, which underlines the efficiency of virtualization!

+Whenever a **privileged instruction is issued, the process causes a trap to the hypervisor**.
+At this point, t**he hypervisor can determine if the operation is to be allowed** or not.
+If the operation is illegal, the hypervisor can perform some punitive action, like shutting down the VM.
+If the operation should be allowed, the hypervisor must provide the necessary emulation to ensure that the guest OS receives the response it was expecting from the hardware.
+This is known as **trap-and-emulate**.
+The hypervisor intervention should be invisible to the guest OS.

+## x86 Virtualization in the Past

+Before 2005, x86 platforms had only the four privilege rings, without the root/non-root distinction.
+The basic strategy of virtualization software was to run the hypervisor in ring 0, and the guest OS in ring 1.

+However, there were exactly 17 hardware instructions that were privileged (required ring 0), but didn't cause a trap.
+Issuing them from another protection level wouldn't pass control to the hypervisor and they would fail silently.

+For example, enabling/disabling interrupts requires manipulating a bit in a privileged register, which can be done with the POPF/PUSHF instructions.
+When these instructions were issued, they just failed silently.

+Since control isn't passed to the hypervisor, the hypervisor has no idea that the OS wanted to change the interrupt status, so it cannot emulate that behavior.

+At the same time, since the failure was silent, the OS doesn't know about it and assumes the change was successful.
+As a result, it continues with its execution.

+## Binary Translation

+One way to solve the issue of the 17 hardware instructions was to write the VM binary to **never issue those 17 instructions** :).
+This process is called **binary translation**.

+The goal pursued by binary translation is to run **unmodified guest OS**.
+This is known as **full virtualization**.

+To avoid the bad hardware instructions, interception and translation had to take place at the virtualization layer.
+Instruction sequences were caught by the VM binary to see if any of the 17 hardware instructions were present.
+If the code did not have any of these instructions, it was marked as safe and allowed to execute at hardware speeds.

+However, if one of the bad instructions was found, that instruction was translated into an alternative instruction sequence that emulated the desired behavior.

+Binary translation adds overhead!
+Some mechanisms to reduce this overhead are caching translated code fragments and making sure to analyze kernel code executed in the guest OS.

+## Paravirtualization

+Another approach **gives up on unmodified guests, instead focusing on performance**.
+This approach is called **paravirtualization**.